What Happens if I Violate the ADA?

 How does the ADA Apply to Websites?

 In an effort to prevent discrimination, the ADA, or Americans with Disabilities Act, is a federal act signed into law in 1990 by George Bush that ensures that everyone has access to the same goods and services, regardless of physical limitations.
+Now web designers have to follow accessibility guidelines or take a risk and violate the ADA.

 As the use of the internet for information and for the purchase of goods and services was not such an integral part of our lives in the 1990s, ADA Standards for Accessible Design were implemented in 2010.
 These standards required all electronic and information technology to be accessible to those with disabilities including those who are blind, deaf, and for those who navigate sites by voice or through screen readers.
 With an estimated 18% of the population, or 50 million people in the US having a physical disability, a significant portion of the population is affected by the inability to navigate a website.